RTXteam/RTX-KG2/README.md

 for when the Neo4j database system is run via systemd (but when running `neo4j-admin` at the CLI to set the password, Neo4j doesn't know this and it reports a limit warning).]

-(3) Look in the log file `/home/ubuntu/setup-kg2-neo4j.sh` to see if the script completed successfully; it should end with `======= script finished ======`.
+(4) Look in the log file `/home/ubuntu/setup-kg2-neo4j.sh` to see if the script completed successfully; it should end with `======= script finished ======`.

-(4) Load KG2 into Neo4j:
+(5) Load KG2 into Neo4j:

     RTX/code/kg2/tsv-to-neo4j.sh

-In Step 4, you will be prompted to enter the Neo4j database password that you chose in step (3).
+## Reloading KG2 into an existing Neo4j server

+Once you have loaded KG2 into Neo4j as described above, if you want to reload KG2, just run (as user `ubuntu`):

+    /home/ubuntu/RTX/code/kg2/tsv-to-neo4j.sh

+## Co-hosting the KG2 build system and Neo4j server?

+In theory, it should be possible to install Neo4j and load KG2 into it on the same Ubuntu instance where KG2 was built; but this workflow is usually not tested since in our setup, we nearly always perform the KG2 build and Neo4j hosting on separate AWS instances.

 # Credits